From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

-\qquad This section details the architectural structure of the ESPD framework and formulates the corresponding detection process.
-The ESPD paradigm is introduced in Section \ref{sec:Design}, with theoretical formulations established in Section \ref{sec:Theory}.
-Analytical approximations are developed in Section \ref{sec:Approximation}, and numerical simulations are presented in Section \ref{sec:Experiments}.
-Finally, implications for QKD are discussed in Section \ref{sec:Application}.
+This section details the ESPD architecture and formulates the corresponding detection dynamics.
+The ESPD paradigm is introduced in Section \ref{sec:Design}, with rigorous theoretical formulations established in Section~\ref{sec:Theory}.
+Analytical approximations are developed in Section \ref{sec:Approximation}, followed by (Monte Carlo) stability analysis and numerical simulations in Section \ref{sec:Experiments}.
+Finally, the implications for QKD applications are discussed in Section \ref{sec:Application}.